-The College of Nursing graduate program (M.S.N., M.S., Ph.D., and B.S.–Ph.D.) provides advanced study in human health and development throughout the life span and in nursing's role in providing health services to individuals, families, and communities.
+The College of Nursing graduate programs (M.S.N., M.S., D.N.P., B.S.–Ph.D., Ph.D., and Dual-Title Ph.D. in Nursing and Bioethics) provide advanced study in human health and development throughout the life span and in nursing's role in providing health services to individuals, families, and communities.
 The program emphasizes the development of nursing knowledge and the translation of knowledge into practice.

 College of Nursing Mission